willemgeest/BeerCooler/README.md

 ## How to get started

 Before diving into the details, let me explain how you can get started.
+If you want to run the code on your own computer, follow these steps:
+(if you want to use the webapp, [click this link](https://share.streamlit.io/willemgeest/beercooler/webapp/streamlit_upload.py))

 1) Clone this repo ```git clone -b run-local --depth 1 https://github.com/willemgeest/BeerCooler.git```
 2) Create a virtual environment and install dependencies (as described in requirements.txt)